Any kind of visual you need to promote music.

 if you haven’t been commissioned after 6 months but have pitched on at least 10 briefs, we will give you free, personalised coaching, with practical tips for winning future commissions

-Exclusive creatives represent the best of Radar, and we believe, the best of new, up & coming creative talent worldwide.
+Recommended creatives represent the best of Radar, and the best of new, up & coming creative talent worldwide.

-They are creatives whose work has featured in any of the media listed below or who are on an Exclusive tryout.
-To get Exclusive status or to apply for a tryout, please complete your Radar profile and send your profile link to Heather, Client Manager
+They are creatives whose work has featured in any of the media listed below or who are on a recommended tryout To get recommended status or to apply for a tryout, please complete your Radar profile and send your profile link to Rene, Client Manager

-Exclusive creatives can pitch on the higher budget ‘Exclusive-only’ briefs.
+Recommended creatives can pitch on the higher budget ‘Recommended-only’ briefs.

 Their profiles and pitches are marked with a star, to distinguish them to commissioners.

-Exclusive creatives can be repped or signed, but they agree to only use Radar for online pitching.
+Recommended creatives can be repped or signed, but they agree to exclusively use Radar for online pitching.